 The most significant threat to Henslow's Sparrows is the loss of suitable grassland habitat.
 Economic factors have affected the viability of farms in New York.
 Many farmers have intensified their farming practices, converted hayfields to row crops, or abandoned farming altogether (Andrle and Carroll 1988, Post 2004, McGowan and Corwin 2008).
 Remaining hayfields are often mowed earlier and more frequently to increase production.
 As a result, the mortality rate of young in those fields is high and sometimes adults are killed during mowing.
 As farms are abandoned they are lost to development or the land reverts to shrublands and forests.
 Grasslands are becoming more scattered and isolated, reducing connectivity (Post 2004).
 Wetland loss is also a threat because this species often nests in nearby damp or wet meadows.
 As wetlands are drained for development any associated wet meadows are also lost (Andrle and Carroll 1988).

 The Henslow's Sparrow is a grassland species, preferring tall, dense, grassy fields without woody vegetation.
 Wet grasslands are also used.
 Peterson (1983) found them in large, ungrazed fields with a variety of moisture regimes and without woody invasion.
-They were often found on hilltops.
+They were also found on hilltops.
 Bull (1974) described their habitat preference in New York as "grassy fields and meadows with scattered bushes and herbaceous plants, both in wet and dry situations."
 They can tolerate lightly to moderately grazed pastures (NatureServe 2005).

 In New York State, Henslow's Sparrow populations occur in central and western New York and in a few locations in the Hudson River Valley.
 Currently, the largest populations are found in Jefferson County.
 During the first Breeding Bird Atlas (1980-1985), Henslow's sparrows were reported as probable or confirmed breeders in 213 blocks.
 The Breeding Bird Atlas 2000 reported probable and confirmed breeding in 57 blocks (McGowan and Corwin 2008), indicating a sharp decline in breeding birds.
 According to Breeding Bird Atlas 2000 data and the New York Natural Heritage Database, Henslow's sparrows are no longer found in the following counties: Broome, Cortland, Delaware, Fulton, Herkimer, Madison, Oneida, Onondaga, Otsego, Saratoga, Schenectady, Schoharie, St. Lawrence, Tioga, and Wayne (McGowan and Corwin 2008, New York Natural Heritage Program 2005).

 Breeding: Henslow's Sparrows breed locally from southeastern South Dakota (at least formerly), across the Great Lakes region of the eastern U.S. (southeastern Minnesota, north-central Wisconsin, northern Michigan) and southern Canada (southern Ontario, formerly southern Quebec) to New England and New York, south to central Kansas, northeastern Oklahoma, southwestern and central Missouri, southern Illinois, northern Kentucky, central West Virginia, eastern Virginia, northern Tennessee, and central and eastern North Carolina.
 Formerly the breeding range included eastern Texas.
-Non-breeding: Outside of the beeding season Henslow's Sparrows are found in coastal states from South Carolina south to Florida, west to Texas, casually north to Illinois, Indiana, New England, and Nova Scotia (Smith 1992 cited in NatureServe 2005, AOU 1998 cited in NatureServe 2005).
+Non-breeding: Outside of the breeding season Henslow's Sparrows are found in coastal states from South Carolina south to Florida, west to Texas, casually north to Illinois, Indiana, New England, and Nova Scotia (Smith 1992 cited in NatureServe 2005, AOU 1998 cited in NatureServe 2005).

 Henslow's Sparrows can be identified by the large, flat head, large gray bill, and short tail.
 Wings are reddish.
 The head, nape, and most of the central crown are olive-colored.
 Sexes are similar, but can be determined in hand during the breeding season by the cloacal protuberance in males and brood patch in females.
 Henslow's Sparrows fly low and jerkily with a twisting motion of the tail.
 Juveniles are clay-colored above and their head and back are streaked with black.
 They are a faint yellow below with traces of buff on the throat and chin.
 Typically, the sides of the throat are unstreaked, but streaking can be found on some individuals.
 Nests are found on or near the ground and can be either open or dome-shaped.
 When nests are built off the ground, they are attached to grasses or forbs.
 Nests are loosely woven with dead grass and lined with finer grasses and hair.
 Vocalizations are described as a short, quiet "see-lick" or a hiccupping "tsi-lick."
 Calls can sometimes be heard on quiet summer nights.
 Henslow's sparrows are shy and secretive.
 Typically, they are heard rather than seen.
 Therefore, it is important to be able to identify this species by its song, especially for census and survey work.